The most beautiful lighthouses of the Lighthouse Route in Nova Scotia

 - Lonely island in the Atlantic, Miscou Island in New Brunswick

 - What to do in rainy weather in Dublin?

-Source Lighthouse Route Nova Scotia: On-site research with the support of Tourism Nova Scotia.
-Our opinion remains our own.
+Source Lighthouse Route Nova Scotia: On-site research supported by Tourism Nova Scotia.
+However, our opinion remains our own.

-Text Lighthouse Route Nova Scotia: © Monika Fuchs, TravelWorldOnline
+Text Lighthouse Route Nova Scotia: © Monika Fuchs and TravelWorldOnline

-Photos Lighthouse Route Nova Scotia: Copyright Monika Fuchs, TravelWorldOnline
+Photos Lighthouse Route Nova Scotia: Copyright Monika Fuchs and TravelWorldOnline